Saturday, November 24, 2018

 Giving Thanks In The Christian Walk

-God is gracious and merciful.
-His love is everlasting.
 A person cannot praise God without also giving thanks to Him.
 A person cannot worship God to the fullest extent without also giving thanks to Him.
 The aforementioned point accounts for Scripture associating ingratitude with sin (Romans 1:21-32; 2 Timothy 3:1-5).
 If we are unthankful, then how can we really trust in God?
+If we are not trusting in God while professing to follow Him, then we bring dishonor to His majesty.
+We fail to recognize His goodness.

 The Lord is the source of all wisdom.
 We are to be appreciative for whatever gifts that He has bestowed to us (Matthew 7:11).
 Every gift or blessing that we have originates from Him.
+Every good thing no matter how small by human standards is from Him.
 This reality is called divine providence.
-We are not to approach life in a secular way that fails to take into account the workings of God.
+We are not to approach life in a secular way that leaves out the workings of God.

 Thankfulness changes our perspective of matters in this life.
-It is an inward state of heart which points to God and brings glory to Him.
-The test of whether we are truly thankful does not lie in good times but in our times of trouble and unease.
+It is an inward state of heart, which points to God and brings glory to Him.
+The test of whether we are truly thankful does not lie in good times, but in our times of trouble and unease.
 We should be thankful, even in the midst of suffering and persecution (James 1:12; 1 Peter 4:12-19).
+Thankfulness acknowledges that things usually can be much worse than what they are, which itself is a blessing in disguise.

 No comments: